 This is why it’s essential to maintain a good relationship with any publishers you work with and to make sure you’re both singing from the same hymn sheet.
 Never be afraid to badger them in order to make sure they are actually pitching your music and keeping you informed as to who they’re pitching it to.
 It’s your music and they are, in effect, working for you.
 That’s their job so you should have no reservations about keeping an eye on things.

 Want to know more about music copyright and the world of licensing?
-Take a look at Unlocking The Sync: A band’s guide to brands, and a brand’s guide to bands.
+Take a look at Unblocking The Sync: A band’s guide to brands, and a brand’s guide to bands.
 A pay-what-you-feel eGuide to the often complex relationship between music makers and music users, it’s written in an informative and plain-speaking style by two-time Music Business Writer of the Year Eamonn Forde alongside our own Kier Wiater Carnihan.
 If you feel you need some guidance through the murky world of music licensing and brand engagement, this is the book for you.

-Unlocking The Sync is available now from MusicTank, the University of Westminster’s music specialist think tank.
+Unblocking The Sync is available now from MusicTank, the University of Westminster’s music specialist think tank.
 Download it here.
 All proceeds will be donated to Help Musicians, an independent charity providing help, support and opportunities to empower musicians at all stages of their lives.